 Gas hot water heater need repair?
 If your gas water heater doesn’t heat, get hot enough, or stay lit, this expert DIY advice will help you fix gas water heater problems yourself.

 Need help NOW?
 Get a Water Heater Repair Pro Fast!

-Gas water heater heating problems are typically: 1) The water heater doesn’t heat water at all; 2) It doesn’t heat enough water; or 3) Its pilot light does not stay lit.
-For other problems, please see Water Heater Troubleshooting & Repairs.
+Gas water heater heating problems are typically: 1) No hot water at all; 2) not enough hot water; or 3) the water heater’s pilot light does not stay lit.
+For other problems, please see our comprehensive article, Water Heater Troubleshooting & Repairs.

 When a gas water heater doesn’t provide enough hot water, do the following:

 1 Turn the water heater’s thermostat dial to a hotter setting.
 If the flame ignites when you do this, leave the dial at that setting and then check the temperature of the water in about an hour.
 To do this, put a meat thermometer into a cup and let hot water from a faucet flow into the cup for about a minute.
 Then read the temperature.

 2 If you don’t hear the water heater’s burner ignite and/or the water just keeps getting colder, check the pilot light to be sure it hasn’t gone out.
 If it has, follow the manufacturer’s instructions on how to relight it and see How to Relight a Gas Water Heater.

 As you will see in that article, relighting a water heater usually involves turning the water heater’s gas valve to OFF and then to PILOT.
 You typically hold down a button, light the pilot, and wait until a status light signals that you can turn the dial from PILOT to ON.

 Pilot Light Doesn’t Stay Lit